Rules, terms and conditions

 Based on that we strongly recommend all teachers to nominate only those students in the contest who studied and learnt the language by their own effort while investing energy and time in learning the English language at school or by themselves in their home non-English speaking country.
 The goal is to create even and fair conditions for all test participants.

-Furthermore, it is requested that no student whose first language is English shall participate, as well as students who lived abroad in an English speaking country for a longer time (more than 18 months) and students who come from a multilingual family that is using English language for communicating within the family.
+Furthermore, it is requested that no student whose first language is English shall participate in regular category of the BIE competition, as well as students who lived abroad in an English speaking country for a longer time (more than 18 months) and students who come from a multilingual family that is using English language for communicating within the family.

 Each school must nominate at least 10 students to take part in Best In English (BIE or further referred to as Contest), in order to participate in the Contest.
 There is no maximum number of students who can participate from one school.
-Secondary school students all of age between 15-19, are eligible to participate.
+Secondary school students between 14-19, are eligible to participate.

-The maximum score an individual student can receive is 122 points.
+The maximum score an individual student can receive is (TO BE UPDATED) points.
 In case of equal scores received by two or more students or two or more schools (both further referred to as Competitor), the winner is determined by the best time under which the Test was completed.

 The Test is divided into three parts, that is, grammar, reading, and listening.
-The level of the Test is based on the scale of B1 to C1 as according to the Common European Framework of Reference for Languages.
+The level of the Test is based on the scale of B1 to C1 according to the Common European Framework of Reference for Languages.
+Majority of the content is set to the B2 level.
 Considering the Test is difficult, both knowledge-wise and time-wise, there is no need to worry if not completed or not knowing all the answers.

 The link with the Test will be sent to the Teachers on the 29th of November and will appear on the BIE website.
 We will also disclose all the audio and video files that are part of the Test, which can be used in case the Internet does not work properly, or the internet connection is too slow.
 There will be also an audio version of the video located next to it for the students to switch to audio if the video does not appear due to some technical difficulties.
 The time limit for the Test is 60 minutes and the timer starts after accessing the Test.
 The test will close down after clicking on Submit the test or when the time elapses.